meteor/meteor/README.md

 if ((Meteor.isClient || Meteor.isCordova) && !Meteor.isServer) { .. }
 ```

+If a test in a locus check is paired with any other expression that specific locus check will be ignored.

 ### Package files

 ESLint-plugin-Meteor is not able to detect where files in inlined packages are going to be executed.
 It needs hints to work around this.
 See [this guide](docs/SETUP_METEOR_PROJECT.md#packages) for details.